-DEPT. 118 - CULTURAL ARTS Open
+DEPT. 118 - CULTURAL ARTS

-All exhibits must be checked in between 8:30 a.m. - 10:30 a.m. on the Wednesday morning of the Fair.
-Judging will begin at noon.
+a.m. - 1:00 p.m. on the Tuesday morning of the Fair.
+Judging will begin at 1:30 p.m.

 All pictures must be adequately matted or framed.
 Frames and mats must be provided with hangers or screw eyes and wire so they are ready to be hung.
 Watercolors and pastels are preferred under glass.
 All articles are to be the work of the exhibitor and never to have been exhibited before at this Fair.
 Each exhibitor is allowed only one entry in each class number.
 Only one project of same design may be entered by one individual and shown in only one department.

-DIVISION 328 - Drawing and Painting
+DIVISION 319- Drawing and Painting

 - 1. Oil Painting

 - 2. Casein

 - 3. Acrylic

-- Water colors
+- 4. Water colors

 - 5. Tempera Painting

 - 6. Crayon or Oil Pastel

 - 7. Chalk Pastel

 - 8. Pencil Ink or Charcoal

 - 9. Colored Pencil

 - 10. Mixed Media (2-Dimensional)

 - 11. Block Prints Silk Screen

 - 12. Etchings

-DIVISION 329 - Ceramics
+DIVISION 320 - Ceramics